aws-samples/amazon-lightsail-examples/lightsail-instance-launch-scripts/readme.md

-These scripts are for educational purposes only and should not be used treated as such.
+These scripts are examples, and meant for educational purposes only.